swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

 The downside of the previous approach is that every time we need to add a new set of instructions, we need to modify the main `Program` type, which is brittle and anti-modular.
 So let's quickly look at an alternative approach.

-In Haskell and other languages that support typeclasses (and in particular, Functors), we can use them to construct a "Free Monad".
+In Haskell and other languages that support typeclasses (and in particular, Functors), we can construct a "Free Monad".
 We're writing F#, not Haskell, so let's use interfaces instead!

 First we define an interface that our instructions must implement.
 It has one member, the `Map` method: